segmentio/segment-docs/src/connections/reverse-etl/index.md

 Option | Details
 ------ | --------
-Customize Object | This enables you to manually set up the mapping fields with any data from the model.
+Customize object | This enables you to manually set up the mapping fields with any data from the model.
 If the model contains some object data, you can select properties within the object to set up the mappings as well.
-Select Object | This enables you to send all nested properties within an object.
+Select object | This enables you to send all nested properties within an object.
 The model needs to provide data in the format of the object.

 > success ""
 > Certain object mapping fields have a fixed list of properties they can accept.
 If the names of the nested properties in your object don't match with the destination properties, the data won't send.
 Segment recommends you to use **Customize Object** to ensure your mapping is successful.